MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/rds-outlook-search.md

 description: Learn about your options for managing Outlook data stored to a user profile disk.
 ---

-# Dealing with Outlook search in non-persistent environments
+# Dealing with Outlook search in non-persistent RDS environments

 *Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016*